What is Epsom salt?

 Helps muscles and nerves function properly

 Studies show that Epsom salt can help regulate electrolytes in your body, ensuring proper functioning of the muscles, nerves, and enzymes.
 Magnesium is also known to be critical in the proper use of calcium, which serves as the main conductor of the electric impulses in your body.

 Helps prevent hardening of arteries and blood clots

 Epsom salt is believed to improve heart health and help prevent heart disease and strokes by improving blood circulation, protecting the elasticity of arteries, preventing blood clots, and reducing the risk of sudden heart attack deaths.

 Makes insulin more effective

-Proper magnesium and sulfate levels increase the effectiveness of insulin in the body, and can help to lower the risk or severity of diabetes.
+Proper magnesium and sulfate levels increase the effectiveness of insulin in the body and can help to lower the risk or severity of diabetes.

 Numerous studies have revealed that Epsom salt can be used to treat constipation.
 Taken internally, Epson salt acts as a detoxifying agent for colon cleansing.
-The salt acts like a laxative by increasing water in the intestines and can bring about temporary relief from constipation.
+The salt acts as a laxative by increasing water in the intestines and can bring about temporary relief from constipation.
 However, it is strictly warned that Epsom salts should not be used to relieve constipation without the consultation of a physician.

 Eliminates toxins from the body